VikashChoudhary04/M1_ProjectGoal_UTIL/5_Report/README.md

 1- Project Overview

-   * Billing
-   * Add/Sell products
-   * Update/Delete products
+   * Login/Logout user
+   * Transfer Balance to other accounts
+   * Add new user
+   * View balance in account

-2- Banking Management System(BMSs) Terminal
+2- Banking Management System(BMS) Terminal
-   * DSMS terminal is a computerised replacement for a cash register
+   * BMS terminal is a computerised replacement for a cash register
    * It can record and track the customer transactions

 3- User friendly